featured-image

 • Sea ducks eat almost exclusively on crustaceans, fish and other marine animals.
 Like diving ducks, their anatomy is uniquely suited to diving for their food.

-Mazuri® offers a series of waterfowl diets including a starter, maintenance, and a breeder diet - primarily designed for dabbling and omnivorous ducks.
+Mazuri® offers a series of waterfowl diets including a starter, maintenance, and a diet - primarily designed for dabbling and omnivorous ducks.
 The feed was developed to float, so ducks can eat on the water as they would in the wild.
 The ability to eat on the water promotes leg health, especially for ducks which are not meant to wander on land.

 Mazuri® Sea Duck Diet is also available for both diving and sea ducks.
 Working with waterfowl breeders across the country, Mazuri® continues to gain a better understanding of the specific nutritional needs of diving and sea ducks.